Minimum-CD/cd-manifesto/README.md

     - The re-integrate to the trunk
     - They are short-lived and removed after the merge

+## Quality

+Trunk-based development is the safest branching pattern.
+It prevents lost work, the risk of corruption that comes from merge conflict resolution, and also reduces movement waste that increases batch size.

+- The minimum activities required for TBD are:
+  - All changes integrate into the trunk
+  - If branches from the trunk are used:
+    - They originate from the trunk
+    - The re-integrate to the trunk
+    - They are short-lived and removed after the merge

 ## Signatories

 | Name          | Contact                                    |